 Different specific cultural dance forms bring unique hand movements and expressions that enrich the overall presentation of the dance.
 These specific cultural dance forms introduce gestures and movements that add depth and authenticity to the performance, allowing dancers to tell distinct stories through their hands and bodies.

-The unique hand movements from various world cultural dances enhance the expressiveness and energy of the performance and add a layer of emotional depth that captivates the audience.
+The unique hand movements from various world cultural dances enhance the performance’s expressiveness and energy, adding a layer of emotional depth that captivates the audience.
 Incorporating these influences can significantly elevate your dance technique and artistry.

 Common Mistakes and How to Avoid Them